anyswap/Anyswap-FAQ/_build/html/_sources/General Questions.rst.txt

 Q. What rewards do traders receive?

 A. Anyswap has differentiated itself from other DEX's by rewarding trading directly.
-Every 100 blocks (~ 20 minutes), 250 ANY are awarded to traders, split according to their proportion of the volume in this period.
+On the Fusion blockchain version of Anyswap, every 100 blocks (~ 20 minutes), 250 ANY are awarded to traders, split according to their proportion of the volume in this period.
 If a user is the only one making a trade within these 100 blocks, they would receive all of the 250 ANY.
 If there is no swap trade during this 100 blocks, 150 ANY will be rewarded to liquidity providers and 100 ANY will be rewarded to Anyswap Working Node (AWN) runners.

 Q. What fixed rewards do Liquidity Providers receive?

-A. Liquidity rewards are calculated on 6600 blocks base.
-Every 6600 blocks (about 24 hours), 9900 ANY will be rewarded to liquidity providers according to each one’s liquidity portion, System will use the lowest liquidity provided by each providers to calculate the portion.
-Before AWN's are elected, the total rewards will be the 9,900 + 6,600 that willl eventually go to the AWN's.
-The total daily rewards until the end of September 2020 will therefore be 16,500
+A. Liquidity rewards are split between the different blockchains of Anyswap.
+Every approximately about 24 hours, ANY will be rewarded to liquidity providers according to each one’s liquidity portion, System will use the lowest liquidity provided by each providers to calculate the portion.
+Before AWN's are elected, the total rewards will be the 9,900 + 6,600 that will eventually go to the AWN's.
+The total daily rewards until then will therefore be 16,500

+The current daily split of liquidity ANY rewards between the blockchains is as follows, including some additional promotional rewards :-

+Fusion:  25,410 LP=12,705 Swap=12,705

+BSC:  7,260 LP=3630 Swap=3,630

+Fantom:  LP = 3,630

+Total: 36,300

 Q. How are the fixed liquidity rewards distributed between each pool?

-A. The rewards are split between pools evenly weighted by the number of FSN in that pool, except that a pair with ANY, such as ANY-FSN receives double the rewards and at times there may be promotions to weight other liquidity pairs.
+A. The rewards are split between pools and are weighted, with some pairs receiving twice of three times the lowest rewarded pairs.
+The ANY liquidity rewards are shown to the right of the dashboard as APY (Annual Percentage Yield) values.
+These values take into account the total allocation of ANY to each blockchain.
+An example of the allocation can be seen here for the Binance Smart Chain :-

+.. image :: _static/BSC_APY.png
+    :width: 400

 Q. What volume based rewards do liquidity providers receive?